nw2190/ConvPDE/Neumann_BC/README.md

-# Poisson Equation on Varying Domains with Neumann BCs
+# Poisson Equation with Neumann Boundary Conditions
 This problem setup consists of solving the Poisson equation with homogeneous Neumann boundary conditions on varying domains:

 <p align="center">